Results of the grant application

 - All Principal Investigators (PI) are required to dedicate effort on their projects which must be noted on the budget table.
 Requesting salary support is optional.
 A letter of support from a division chief documenting that the % effort is available, and confirming investigator salary (if applicable) must be submitted with each application.
 If the PI is the division chief, a letter from the Department Chairperson is required.

-- Up to 8% F&A (indirect/overhead) costs can be requested, which must be incorporated into the project budget below.
-Applicants should aim to allocate approximately half of the budget to CARRA member expenses and half of the budget to PReS member expenses, or justify why this is not possible.
+- Applicants should allocate approximately half of the budget to CARRA member expenses and half of the budget to PReS member expenses.

 - NIH-formatted Biosketches for all Principal Investigator(s), Co-Principal Investigator(s), and all Co-Investigator(s) (limit 5 pages per biosketch; please combine all biosketches into one PDF with the PI(s) biosketch listed first.)